Eduard Meijers: Career

-In 1897 Meijers entered the University of Amsterdam to study law.
+In 1897, Meijers entered the University of Amsterdam to study law.
 He finished his doctorate under Johannes Houwing in April 1903.
-His dissertation had an emphasis on philosophy, defending utilitarianism against Kant's rationalism and posing that in general well-being should be the final goal of every law institution.
+His dissertation had an emphasis on philosophy, defending utilitarianism against Kant's rationalism and posing that in general, well-being should be the final goal of every law institution.

-After his studies he ran a law practice in Amsterdam.
-In 1910 he accepted a chair in private law and private international law at Leiden University.
-He was particularly interested in legal history and his publications were of great influence on the development of this field in the Netherlands.
-He became internationally recognized and received honorary degrees from the universities of Aberdeen, Brussels, Glasgow, Leuven, Lille and Paris.
+After his studies, he ran a law practice in Amsterdam.
+In 1910, he accepted a chair in private law and private international law at Leiden University.
+He was particularly interested in legal history, and his publications were of great influence on the development of this field in the Netherlands.
+He became internationally recognised and received honorary degrees from the universities of Aberdeen, Brussels, Glasgow, Leuven, Lille and Paris.
 In 1920 Meijers became member of the Royal Netherlands Academy of Arts and Sciences.
 From 1918 to 1922 Meijers was dean of the law faculty in Leiden; in 1926 and 1927 he was rector of the university.